viamrobotics/docs/docs/tutorials/services/visualize-data-grafana.md

 With your machine capturing data and syncing it to Viam, and direct query of that data configured, you can now configure Grafana to access and visualize that data:

-1. Navigate to your Grafana web UI, add the [Grafana MongoDB data source](https://grafana.com/grafana/plugins/grafana-mongodb-datasource/) plugin to your Grafana instance.
+1. Navigate to your Grafana web UI, and add the [Grafana MongoDB data source](https://grafana.com/grafana/plugins/grafana-mongodb-datasource/) plugin to your Grafana instance.

    {{<imgproc src="/tutorials/visualize-data-grafana/search-grafana-plugins.png" resize="800x" declaredimensions=true alt="The Grafana plugin search interface showing the results for a search for mongodb">}}